|Guide||♦||2 Triplogs||Active Topic|

 Spelunkers in the mist

-History: Preacher Canyon was named after a preacher that homesteaded in the area.
+Preacher Canyon was named after a preacher that homesteaded in the area.
 His name is not known.
-History reports he shot his gun off during the Pleasant Valley War of the late 1880's to detour intruders entering the canyon.
-The Pleasant Valley War was a feud between the Grahams and the Tewksburys.
-Basically an argument over sheep and cattle, go figure!
+History reports he shot his gun off during the Pleasant Valley War of the late 1880s to detour intruders entering the canyon.
+The Pleasant Valley War was a feud between the Grahams and the Tewksburys'.
+Basically, an argument over sheep and cattle, go figure!

-The black line is either a forest road or a power line access road which dead ends near the borrow pit.
-You can hike or bike the road in if you like.
-In fact you can bike the whole route if you have a death wish.
-Since this is in the Tonto National Forest and it's not a designated wilderness you are 100% guaranteed to find trash.
-Generally represented in the form of beer cans or shotgun shells.
-Oddly enough this area has a high concentrate of water and sports-drink bottles.
-Either the mountain bikers are changing morals or the partygoers have turned health conscious.
+The black line is either a forest road or a power line access road, which dead-ends near the borrow pit.
+You can hike or bike the road if you like.
+You can bike the whole route if you have a death wish.
+Since this is in the Tonto National Forest and it's not designated wilderness, you are 100% guaranteed to find trash, generally represented in the form of beer cans or shotgun shells.
+Oddly enough, this area has a high concentrate of water and sports drink bottles.
+Either the mountain bikers are changing morals, or the partygoers have turned health conscious.

-Hike: The forest road (black line) more or less ends at a barbed wire fence.
-Which as of this writing was cut but you can't really drive much further.
+The forest road (black line) more or less ends at a barbed-wire fence.
+Which as of this writing was cut, but you can't drive much further.
 You immediately go under the new alignment of US 260.
-It's best to pick up the canyon on your left. (just veer left and follow the creek bed) If you continue to follow the road you will likely follow the old US 260 alignment.
+It's best to pick up the canyon on your left. (just veer left and follow the creek bed) If you continue to follow the road, you will likely follow the old US 260 alignment.
 The road of which was remarkably removed and restored to a natural environment.
-I hiked the road and didn't know until I got home and downloaded my gps route that I was on the old alignment!
-Anyhow, if you do hike the road you will need to make a seemingly unwise left, which forces you to backtrack.
+I hiked the road and didn't know until I got home and downloaded my GPS route that I was on the old alignment!
+If you do hike the road, you will need to make a seemingly unwise left, which forces you to backtrack.

-Soon you face a couple steep ascents.
-I suppose this is a jeep route but I'm calling it a quad track.
-I simply can't imagine a jeep coming down these slopes but I'm probably just naive.
+Soon you face a couple of steep ascents.
+I suppose this is a jeep route, but I'm calling it a quad track.
+I can't imagine a jeep coming down these slopes, but I'm probably just naive.
 You could follow the creek bed for an entirely different experience.
 Though it's tough to force yourself through the hurdles knowing the road is present.